Endeavour journal of James Cook: Acquisition

 From 1868 to 1923 the Endeavour journal was in the possession of the Bolckow family of Marton-in Cleveland, Yorkshire.
 The journal was purchased by the Australian Government at a Sotheby's sale in London in 1923.

 Memory of the World

-The journal was added to the UNESCO Memory of the World International Register in 2001.
+The journal was added to the UNESCO Memory of the World International Register and to the Australian Memory of the World Register in 2001.
 The Endeavour Journal is a key document foreshadowing British colonisation of Australia.
 It has been cited in works on Pacific exploration and first contacts between Europeans and the indigenous peoples of Australia, New Zealand and the Pacific.